Jdrei01/4.-Web-APIs-Challenge-Code-Quiz/README.md

 * JavaScript

 # Credits
-Created by Jandrei Timoteo with the help of Tutor Matthew Calimbas.
+Created by Jandrei Timoteo with the help of Tutor Matthew Calimbas and Phuoc Do.

 # Website
 https://jdrei01.github.io/4.-Web-APIs-Challenge-Code-Quiz/